 One of our engine-building customers likes to tell the story about a customer who wanted to have a crankshaft treated (before he met us) and they took it to a heat treater that dunked it in liquid nitrogen.
 The crankshaft cracked in short order.
 Actually, it cracked when it hit the liquid nitrogen.
 Heat treaters typically do not know about cryogenics.
 Please ask a lot of questions before sending your parts in.

-This is a sticky point…Many products today such gorilla glass by Dow Corning are used and few others know how and why it works
+This is a sticky point…Many products today such gorilla glass by Dow Corning, LED TV’s, to name a few, are used by consumers everyday and many do not know how and why it works!

 Knowing why it works is not essential to science.